mcanlas/writings/scala-and-flink.md

 Flink is written mostly in Java, but has Scala parts.
 The latest supported Scala version is 2.12.

 Flink as a cluster runtime used to force users to a specific Scala version.
-As of the yet-to-be-released Flink 1.15, this is no longer the case.
+As of [the newly released Flink 1.15](https://github.com/apache/flink/releases/tag/release-1.15.0), this is no longer the case.
 On a cluster with Flink 1.15 installed, you can call the Java parts of Flink using any version of Scala.

 ## AWS Kinesis Data Analytics (KDA)